-Each loan is advertised with a representative Annual Percentage Rate (APR) which you can use to quickly compare loans.
-This includes the interest rate, and any arrangement and other standard fees.
+Each loan is advertised with a representative Annual Percentage Rate (APR), which you can use to quickly compare loans.
+This includes the interest rate, as well as any arrangement and other standard fees.

 Remember, the representative APR advertised isn’t necessarily the interest rate you’ll get.
 The interest rate you get will depend on your personal financial circumstances, including your credit history.

 When you apply for a personal loan, you’ll need to have a good understanding of the costs you need to meet.
 For example, if it’s a dream kitchen it will be helpful if you’ve priced up the materials and work involved and have a budget for the entire project.

 Once you’ve figured out how much you need, it’s time to look at how much you can afford to pay back each month.
 Taking the loan out over a longer period may give you a lower interest rate and reduce your monthly repayments, but you may pay more in interest over the full term of the loan.
 Use a loan calculator to look at different scenarios and decide how much is right for you.